How do I transfer/copy/move my profiles from one computer to another?

 - On the computer with the profile(s) to transfer, run SyncBack

 - (Skip this step if you do not have Groups) If you have Groups, both member profiles and Groups must be exported.
-Disable option "Only show groups and profiles not in a group" under: burger menu > Preferences (or from Preferences menu in V8 (or older) version to see all nested profiles.
+Disable option "Only show groups and profiles not in a group" under: Preferences main menu (or burger menu > Preferences) to see all nested profiles.
 Alternatively, you can click on the '+' sign next to the Group to expand them.

 - Select the profile/s to transfer (or press Ctrl+A to select all visible profiles, Shift+Click to select a 'range', or Ctrl+Click to select multiple non-ordered profiles)

-- Select Export/Import tab > Export profile V9 (or newer) version (or Profiles > Export Profile from the main menu, in V8 (or older))
+- Select Export/Import > Export profile (or Profiles > Export Profile in older versions)

 - Save the profiles to a directory, or media, that the other computer can access, e.g. USB key, networked drive, etc.